rdfostrich/article-swj2020-cobra/content/solution.md

 [](#storage-overview) shows an overview of the main components of our storage approach, which are analogous to the components from OSTRICH, except for the delta chain on the left side of the snapshot.
-Like OSTRICH, the snapshot is stored using [HDT](cite:cites hdt), due to its highly performant triple pattern queries and cardinality estimates, and its high compression rate.
+Like OSTRICH, the snapshot can be stored using [HDT](cite:cites hdt), due to its highly performant triple pattern queries, cardinality estimates, and high compression rate.
 Furthermore, metadata about the archive is stored, containing details such as the total number of versions.
 Next, each delta chain is compressed into timestamp-based B+tree indexes, where additions and deletions are stored separately.